Martloni/Data_analysis/README.md

 # Data-analysis
-* "As Data scientists, our job is to extract signal form noise" - Daniel Tunkelang
+* "As Data scientists, our job is to extract signal from noise" - Daniel Tunkelang